Understanding The Parks Canada Lake Louise Shuttle (2025)

 What is the Lake Connector Shuttle?

-The Lake Connector shuttle is a free shuttle that connects Lake Louise to Moraine Lake on a first come, first serve basis.
-You must have a paid for reservation on either the Moraine Lake Shuttle or Lake Louise shuttle to use the Lake Connector Shuttle.
-To use the Lake Connector, you must check in at the Park and Ride Lot and take the shuttle.
-The only exception is for those that have the Roam Transit Super Pass.
+The Lake Connector Shuttle connects Lake Louise to Moraine Lake on a first-come, first-served basis and is free of charge for pass holders.
+You must have a reservation on the Moraine Lake Shuttle or Lake Louise shuttle to use the Lake Connector Shuttle.

-How Do I Visit Moraine Lake and Lake Louise in the Same Day?
+How Do I Visit Moraine Lake and Lake Louise on the Same Day?

 What If I Can’t Book the Lake Louise Shuttle?